Investing in the Future of Higher Education Fundraising

 Postsecondary enrollment—which drives tuition revenue—is expected to remain flat into the 2030s, largely due to demographic shifts stemming from declining birth rates.
 At the same time, new federal policy actions related to international students further challenge the tuition equation.
 Earlier this year, the US State Department temporarily paused new student visa processing as it prepared to implement stricter social media screening for applicants.
 While the Department has restarted processing as of mid-June, all applicants are now required to unlock their social media accounts for government review, which will likely dampen international student enrollment.

 Federal funding for higher education has also become more volatile.
-Institutions perceived to be noncompliant with Trump administration positions—particularly on issues related to Diversity, Equity, and Inclusion (DEI) and the Israeli–Palestinian conflict—may find themselves at risk of losing federal grants and contracts.
-More broadly, the Trump administration’s efforts to dismantle the US Department of Education has cast doubt on the long-term stability and scale of federal funding into higher education.
+Institutions perceived to be noncompliant with Trump administration positions—particularly on issues related to Diversity, Equity, and Inclusion (DEI) and the Israeli-Palestinian conflict—may find themselves at risk of losing federal grants and contracts.
+More broadly, the Trump administration’s efforts to dismantle the US Department of Education have cast doubt on the long-term stability and scale of federal funding into higher education.

 In this environment, fundraising has become a strategic imperative for institutions across the higher education landscape.